 Eliora (Arisa) was fairly easy for me to write since I think she and I have quite a bit in common—being introverted, not wanting the spotlight, a tendency to hide our talents away out of fear, and issues with rejection/abandonment.
 Ronen was a bit more of a challenge, as far as heroes go, since when he returns to Kiryat-Yearim, he is there for less than honorable purposes.
 Writing a hero who has some serious flaws is always a bit of a balancing act but I think it makes his transformation from anti-hero to hero really satisfying and I love to see how God gets ahold of his heart and reveals himself to Ronen in a miraculous way.

-Did you find out anything unexpected about the Philistines that made it in the story?
+Did you find out anything unexpected about the Philistines that made it into the story?

 What interesting facts did you learn about the settings of this book?